Blubell26/giuliapacciotti.com/_posts/2026-04-23-what-we-surround-ourselves-with.md

 ---
 layout: post
-title: “Everything Around Us Is Dead”
+title: Everything Around Us Is Dead
 description: We surround ourselves with natural materials and call it nature.
 Wood, cotton, linen, dried flowers.
 But none of it is alive.
 And something in the body knows the difference.
 date: 2026-04-23
 image: images/IMG_7573.jpeg